Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 # Microsoft.FeatureManagement.AspNetCore
 [Source code ][source_code_web] | [Package (NuGet)][package_web] | [Samples][samples_web] | [Product documentation][docs]

+## 3.1.0 - November 23, 2023

+### Changes

+* Exposing FeatureManager and ConfigurationFeatureDefinitionProvider to public.
+The `FeatureManager` and `ConfigurationFeatureDefinitionProvider` classes are the core services of the feature management system.
+In the past, both of them were internal and could only be registered via the AddFeatureManagement() method, which relies on `Microsoft.Extensions.DependencyInjection`.
+This limitation prevented third-party DI container systems from registering these classes, making them incompatible with the entire feature management system.
+With this change, all Feature Management services have been made accessible to other DI containers.
+(Related issues: [#126](https://github.com/microsoft/FeatureManagement-Dotnet/issues/126) [#258](https://github.com/microsoft/FeatureManagement-Dotnet/issues/258))

+  Additionally, the recommended [way](https://learn.microsoft.com/en-us/aspnet/core/blazor/security/server/interactive-server-side-rendering?view=aspnetcore-7.0#ihttpcontextaccessorhttpcontext-in-razor-components) for accessing `HttpContext` in Blazor is through a scoped context provider service.
+The singleton `HttpContextAccessor` pattern, while works well in ASP.NET Core, becomes unreliable in Blazor environments.
+As a result, to use `Targeting` in Blazor, the targeting filter and targeting context accessor should be registered as scoped.
+(Related issue: [#15](https://github.com/microsoft/FeatureManagement-Dotnet/issues/15) [#258](https://github.com/microsoft/FeatureManagement-Dotnet/issues/258))

+* AddScopedFeatureManagement
+We have introduced an alternative way `AddScopedFeatureManagement()` to register the feature management system, where the feature manager and all feature filters will be registered as scoped.
+It ensures that the integration aligns with Blazor's best practices for handling `HttpContext` and enhances the overall ease of use.
+There is an ongoing PR to demonstrate how to use FeatureManagement in Blazor server app: [#306](https://github.com/microsoft/FeatureManagement-Dotnet/pull/306)

+### Bug Fixes
+* Preserved the behavior in 2.x.x when passing a configuration section to `AddFeatureManagement(IConfiguration configuration)`. ([#308](https://github.com/microsoft/FeatureManagement-Dotnet/issues/308))
+* Preserved the behavior in 2.x.x when there is a contextual filter is specified, but there is no appropriate context provided during the feature flag evaluation. ([#313](https://github.com/microsoft/FeatureManagement-Dotnet/issues/313))

 ## 3.0.0 - October 27, 2023

 ### Breaking Changes